Services

 Practical training courses to learn to facilitate for wholebeing.

-Similarly, our facilitation training courses (on- and offline) guide changemakers and facilitators through a tailored journey to become wholebeing facilitators and be able to design and deliver modular wholebeing huddles (or full-on wholebeing labs) for their teams, organisations, and communities.
+Our facilitation training courses (on- and offline) guide changemaker teams through a tailored journey to become wholebeing facilitators and be able to design and deliver modular wholebeing huddles (or full-on wholebeing labs) for their teams, organisations, and communities.
 These trainings offer unique opportunities to learn about the power of facilitation and understand the pedagogy behind wholebeing journeys.
 They are particularly aimed at:

-• Changemakers who want to build their capacity and competencies to facilitate wholebeing experiences for their teams.
+• Changemaker teams who want to build their capacity and competencies to facilitate wholebeing experiences for their organisations.

-• Facilitators who are looking to deepen their knowledge and expertise around wholebeing to support their facilitation.
+• Facilitator communities who are looking to deepen their knowledge and expertise around wholebeing to support their facilitation.

 ⚠️ Importantly, our training courses are tailored to the specific group or target audience, to ensure we meet learners at their level and support them in a meaningful way.
 They require participants to have some prior facilitation knowledge and experience.